jmillxyz/Win32-OpenSSH-wiki/Running-sftp-and-sftpserver.md

 ## # Setup sftp-server
-1. stop the sshd server by doing steps like "net stop openssh"
+* stop the sshd server by doing steps like "net stop openssh"
-2. Add location of sftp-server.exe binary as a subsystem in sshd_config file by adding entries like below:
+* Add location of sftp-server.exe binary as a subsystem in sshd_config file by adding an entry like below:

  `Subsystem       sftp    /win32openssh/bin/sftp-server.exe`

-3. start the sshd server by doing steps like "net start openssh"
+* start the sshd server by doing steps like "net start openssh"
-4. sftp-server will now be started automatically by sshd server when a sftp client connects to this computer
+* sftp-server will now be started automatically by sshd server when a sftp client connects to this computer

 ## # run Sftp client
 `sftp test1@localhost          //login to local machine using test1 username`